-The supplied parameters are handled by the Proxy Adapter based on its own configuration.
+The supplied parameters are handled by the Proxy Adapter based on its own configuration and regardless of their order.

 A parameter named "ARI.version" is mandatory, to carry the protocol version that the Remote Adapter is willing to use.
-It can be positioned at any place in the sequence.
 Based on it, the Proxy Adapter will either proceed or interrupt the connection.
 If it is lower than the request's ARI.version, the Proxy Adapter may still support it and proceed.
 If it is higher, the Proxy Adapter will interrupt (the Proxy Adapter will recognize the response, regardless of its protocol version); in this case, returning a Generic Exception (see below) is also an option.